novacbn/kahi-ui/docs/interactables/button.md

 # Button

-A `Button` is used to usually trigger an action in the Web Application, such as submitting forms or opening an Overlay.
+`Button` is used to usually trigger an action in the Web Application, such as submitting forms or opening an Overlay.

 <!-- prettier-ignore -->
 ```html repl Button Preview